LukeGrahamLandry/llvm_of_jvm/devlog.md

 Could have a compiler flag for release builds that treat `@NonNull` as an assertion and emit as a poison value?
 There's also https://llvm.org/docs/FaultMaps.html which looks interesting.

+After a thousand years of trying to make link time optimisation work im reminded that llvm is hateful.
+There's some weird fusion of clang and xcode that makes it very hard to make a newer version work maybe? or im just dumb idk.

 ## Thinking about tests